Sportsfanfocus.com has no affiliation with PNC Park, the Pittsburgh Pirates, or MLB (info)

 Yes, you can watch batting practice at PNC Park, although it’s worth noting that batting practice begins prior to the stadium gates opening, so fans will only be able to see part of batting practice.
 The official time that Pittsburgh Pirates batting practice is held can change, but in general, you can expect batting practice to begin roughly two and a half hours before game time.
 Typically, batting practice lasts 45-50 minutes per team.

 The Pirates will take batting practice first, since they are the home team.
 After that, the visiting team will take their batting practice.
 The length of batting practice can fluctuate day-to-day, but most teams stick to normal routines as much as possible.

-PNC Park gates open 90 minutes prior to game time, but those who are member of the Home Plate Club can get into games 2 hours before first pitch.
+PNC Park gates open 90 minutes prior to game time for Friday and weekend games, but only an hour during the week, but those who are member of the Home Plate Club can get into games 2 hours before first pitch.
 Because of this, when most fans enter the stadium, Pirates batting practice will likely already be underway, or near conclusion depending on the start time.
 The road team will begin batting practice after the Pirates are finished.

 Although batting practice is usually held, it is worth noting that there can be occasional exceptions due to weather or other circumstances.
 Batting practice time is at the manager’s discretion, but as I mentioned earlier, most teams stick to normal routines as much as possible.

 Can You Watch Batting Practice at Chase Field?

 Yes, you can watch batting practice at PNC Park.
 As we discussed above, the official time that Pittsburgh Pirates batting practice is held can change, but in general, you can expect batting practice to begin roughly 2 to 2.5 hours before game time.